Socialist Party of Canada: World War I and its aftermath

 The SPC paid a heavy price for its opposition to Canadian entry into the world war including harassment and intimidation from government authorities.
 Individual members were also targeted, including Ginger Goodwin, who died at the hands of police in 1918 while evading conscription.

 In the fall of 1918 Western Clarion was banned by the federal government.
 On January 11, 1919, a new publication called The Red Flag was launched by the SPC to work around the proscription of its predecessor.
 The first issue noted the state's interference with the postal service and its censorship of party correspondence:

 The official organ has been suppressed...
 Leaflets mailed have been confiscated and complaints ignored.
 Almost every letter which arrives at this office bears unmistakable signs of having been opened, though no censorship mark to that effect is on them.
 All such letters are unduly delayed, being some four, five and six weeks in the mails before delivery....

 Moreover, letters and parcels which we have dispatched have failed to reach their destination.
 The mail of individual party members also suffers from the same despicable secret censorship.
 Our protests and complaints to heads of departments result only in officially equivocal and evasive replies.

+The ban was lifted in 1920.

 In the wake of the Russian Revolution and the Winnipeg General Strike, a number of the SPC's supporters became attracted to Bolshevism and the ideas of Lenin and Trotsky.
 Others gravitated toward an evolutionary or gradualist socialist position.

 SPC members, notably George Armstrong and William Pritchard, were among the strike leaders put on trial following the Winnipeg confrontation.

 In 1919, SPC members, including Pritchard, were instrumental in founding One Big Union in Canada.

 In 1920, a split occurred when many of the party's members left to join the Federated Labour Party, which had been formed by the British Columbia Federation of Labour.
 Others joined the labour and independent labour parties that were being formed across the country.

 In 1921, most of the Marxist SPC members left to join the Workers Party, which was the public face of the nascent Communist Party of Canada.

 In 1925, the Socialist Party of Canada formally disbanded.
 Many of the remaining members joined the Independent Labour Party.